Your role in caregiving

 How to find approved continuing education classes:

-If you are employed as a caregiver, you may be able to:
+If you are working as a caregiver, you may be able to take classes through your employer.

-- If you work for an adult family home, assisted living, an enhanced service facility, or a home care agency not part of SEIU, you can take free classes through CareLearn.
+If you work for an adult family home, assisted living, an enhanced service facility, or a home care agency not part of SEIU, you can take free classes through CareLearn.

-- If you are a SEIU member — including CDWA individual providers and some home care agency staff — take your classes through SEIU 775 Benefits Group.
+If you are a SEIU member — including CDWA individual providers and some home care agency staff — take your classes through SEIU 775 Benefits Group.

 Common questions